Eban-Covarrubias/lab-report-2/README.md

 the new message will be added to the previous message(s) in the next line.
 ![Image](AddingSecondLine.png)

-In these screenshots the methods called are url.getPath().contains("/add-message") method in order to figure out if the path contains
+In this screenshots the methods called are url.getPath().contains("/add-message") method in order to figure out if the path contains
 /add-message, if this is not in the path we will exit the if statement, any path other than "/" and "/add-message" will return "404 page not found".
 If the path is
 /add-message the method url.getQuery() is used to get the paths Query.
 The Query is the part of the path after the "?" symbol.
 Next the split method is called in order to seperate the two sides of the "=" in the Query.
 The two strings are saved in an array called parameters of size 2.
 If parameters[0] is equal to "s" then the method continues and concatenates the value of parameters[1] to the variable str.
-Note that str is the string that is displayed on the webserver.
+This concatenation allows us to later display the value of the first added message after we add the second message.
+This entire process can be done as many times as you would like, in this specific example I only added to the string twice.